 Practical ideas for group leaders to employ in connecting Scripture and daily life, with suggestions for music and environment

 What opportunities does your community provide during Lent for examination of conscience, recognition of sin (both personal and social) and forgiveness and reconciliation?
-Can the elect become involved in some aspects of this?
+Can the elect become involved in these opportunities?

 Some people arrived and told Jesus about the Galileans whose blood Pilate had mingled with that of their sacrifices.
 At this he said to them, ‘Do you suppose these Galileans who suffered like that were greater sinners than any other Galileans?
 They were not, I tell you.
 No; but unless you repent you will all perish as they did.
 Or those eighteen on whom the tower at Siloam fell and killed them?
 Do you suppose that they were more guilty than all the other people living in Jerusalem?
 They were not, I tell you.
 No; but unless you repent you will all perish as they did.’